driessenslucas/researchproject/README.md

 $$ R(s*{t}, a_t) \text{ is the reward received after transitioning from state } s_t \text{ to state } s*{t+1}, \text{ due to action } a_t $$

-#### Real-World Applications of RL

-RL has been successfully applied in various fields, including robotics, gaming, healthcare, finance, and autonomous vehicles.
-One notable example is the use of RL in AlphaGo, developed by DeepMind, which defeated the world champion in the game of Go.
-In robotics, RL enables robots to learn complex tasks like walking, manipulation, and navigation without explicit programming.
-In the financial sector, RL algorithms are used for algorithmic trading, optimizing portfolios, and managing risks.

-#### Purpose and Significance of the Study

-The purpose of this study is to explore the feasibility and challenges of transferring a trained RL agent from a simulated environment to the real world.
-This transition, known as "sim2real," is particularly examined in the context of maze navigation using a remote-controlled (RC) car.
-The significance of this research lies in its potential to bridge the gap between theoretical RL models and practical, real-world applications, which is a critical step in advancing the field of AI and robotics.
+RL's versatility is showcased in its applications across various sectors, including autonomous vehicles, where it promises to enhance navigation, decision-making, and real-time adaptation.

-#### Overview of the Research Questions
+### Research Questions

-The main research question focuses on whether a trained RL agent can be effectively transferred from a simulation to a real-world environment.
-Sub-questions delve into the selection of virtual environments for training, the identification of suitable RL techniques, the practical aspects of the sim2real transfer, and the evaluation of real-time learning capabilities.
-These questions aim to comprehensively understand the intricacies involved in applying RL in real-world scenarios.
+This investigation is anchored by the question: "Can a trained RL agent be effectively transferred from a simulation to a real-world environment for maze navigation?"
+Addressing this question involves exploring multiple facets of RL training and implementation:

+1. Selection of virtual environments for effective RL training.
+2. Identification of RL techniques suited for autonomous navigation.
+3. Evaluation of sim-to-real transfer in adapting to real-world dynamics.
+4. Assessment of training efficacy and performance optimization through simulation.
+5. Adaptation and transfer of a trained model to a real RC car, including necessary adjustments for real-world application.

+A blend of qualitative and quantitative research methods, including simulation experiments, real-world trials, and literature review, form the methodological backbone of this study.
+This comprehensive approach aims to validate the sim-to-real transfer while contributing to the broader discourse on RL's practical applications and challenges.

-### Main Research Question
+## Main Research Question

 **Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)**